Best eco-friendly home and cleaning products

 A great way to cut down on plastic is by switching out your usual bottle of shampoo with a shampoo bar.

-For example, this Eco Warrior shampoo bar comes with packaging that's recyclable, biodegradable and free from plastic.
+For example, the Eco Warrior shampoo bar comes with packaging that's recyclable, biodegradable and free from plastic.

 It's important to highlight that the Eco Warrior bars are created by the Little Soap Company who are transparent about their stance on palm oil.
 They believe that a complete boycott of the ingredient is not an effective solution.